Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-Using $m_\omega = 783$ MeV the estimated baryonic core radius is:
+Using $m_\omega = 783$ MeV, the estimated baryonic core radius is

 A nucleon core size of about 1/2 fm is characteristic of chiral `core + cloud' models.
-It also keeps up in more detailed treatments of the spectral distributions governing the nucleon form factors \cite{Lin2022}.
-Inclusion of additional $\phi$ meson and $\pi\rho$ continuum contributions in the spectral function of $G_S^E(q^2)$ move the core radius to just slightly larger values.
+It also holds up in more detailed treatments of the spectral distributions governing the nucleon form factors~\cite{Lin2022}.
+The inclusion of additional $\phi$ meson and $\pi\rho$ continuum contributions in the spectral function of $G_S^E(q^2)$ moves the core radius to just slightly larger values.

 Consider as another example the form factor associated with the axial vector current of the nucleon.
-The corresponding mean-square axial radius deduced from neutrino-deuteron scattering data is reported as \cite{Hill2018}:
+The corresponding mean-square axial radius deduced from neutrino--deuteron scattering data is reported as~\cite{Hill2018}